bpollner/uniset/README.md

 In both cases the name of a setup-function has to be provided, that is the name of the function defined in the target package that contains the `uniset` function `uniset_setup`.

 ### Accessing values from within target package
-Every variable defined in the 'xxx_settings.R' file is accessible in the code of the target package.
-The target package has to list `uniset` as an import, and then the functions `uniset_updateSettings` or `uniset_autoUpS` called from a function **defined in the target package** can be used to manually or automatically update the settings, i.e. to read in the key=value pairs stored in the 'xxx_settings.R' file and have them accessible in an environment created by the target package.
+Every variable defined in the 'settings.R' file is accessible in the code of the target package.
+The target package has to list `uniset` as an import, and then the functions `uniset_updateSettings` or `uniset_autoUpS` called from a function **defined in the target package** can be used to manually or automatically update the settings, i.e. to read in the key=value pairs stored in the 'settings.R' file and have them accessible in an environment created by the target package.
 See below for a practical example.
-***

 ## Installation
 Install release version from CRAN via